Preview

 The market position for The Neural Crown is distinctive and defensible.
 Arthurian retellings are plentiful; Arthurian retellings rooted in genuine neuroscience do not exist.
 The Welsh Mabinogion sourcing further distinguishes it from the French and English traditions that most modern retellings draw upon.
 Readers of literary speculative fiction (the audience that follows Ishiguro, Ted Chiang, and Hilary Mantel) represent a readership that values intelligence over genre convention, and The Neural Crown is written precisely for them.

-Beyond this summary
+Beyond this preview

 What the full Blueprint contains.